scottseotech/todo-platform/docs/docs/architecture/adr.md

     **Context:**

     CI/CD pipelines need to:

     - Build and push Docker images
     - Update Kubernetes manifests
     - Verify deployments in the cluster
     - Control costs for high-frequency builds

     GitHub-hosted runners have limitations:

     - No access to in-cluster resources
     - Limited to public IP addresses
     - No persistent caching
-    - Can be expensive at scale
+    - Can be expensive at scale for private repos

     **Decision:**